Atmosphere of Triton: Composition and chemistry

+Interactions with Neptune

+Triton's atmosphere interacts with Neptune through Neptune's magnetosphere, with interactions complicated by Triton's retrograde orbit and Neptune's asymmetric magnetosphere.
+As neutral hydrogen and nitrogen escape from Triton's atmosphere, they form a large neutral cloud in orbit around Neptune called the Triton torus.
+The modelled rate of escape of hydrogen, both atomic and molecular, is about 7×10^25 particles per second; nitrogen escape rates are inferred to be 2–3 times lower.
+The density of the neutral hydrogen torus is comparable, if not greater than that of the neutral hydrogen torus maintained by Titan.
+The ionization of neutral particles in the Triton torus and the escape of ions from Triton's atmosphere may act as the dominant source of plasma within Neptune's magnetosphere.

 Structure

 Triton's atmosphere is well structured and global.
-The atmosphere extends up to 800 kilometers above the surface, where the exobase is located, and had a surface pressure of about 14 microbars as of 1989.
+The atmosphere extends up to 870 kilometers above the surface, where the exobase is located, and had a surface pressure of about 14 microbars as of 1989.
 This is only 1/70,000th of the surface pressure on Earth.
 The surface temperature was at least 35.6 K because Triton's nitrogen ice is in the warmer, hexagonal crystalline state, and the phase transition between hexagonal and cubic nitrogen ice occurs at that temperature.
 An upper limit in the low 40s (K) can be set from vapor pressure equilibrium with nitrogen gas in Triton's atmosphere.
 The most likely temperature was 38±1 K as of 1989.
-In the 1990s it probably increased by about 1 K, due to the general global warming as Triton approaches the southern-hemisphere summer (see below).
+In the 1990s it probably increased by about 1 K due to the general global warming as Triton approached the peak of its southern hemisphere summer (see below).

 Convection near Triton's surface heated by the Sun creates a troposphere (a "weather region") rising to an altitude of about 8 km.
 In it temperature decreases with height reaching a minimum of about 36 K at the tropopause.
 There is no stratosphere, defined as a layer where heating from the warmer troposphere and thermosphere is balanced by radiative cooling.
 Higher regions include the thermosphere (8–850 km) and exosphere (above 850 km).
 In the thermosphere the temperature rises reaching a constant value of about 95 K above 300 km.
 The upper atmosphere continuously leaks into outer space due to the weak gravity of Triton.
-The loss rate is about 1×10^25 nitrogen molecules per second, which equals about 0.3 kg/s.
+The loss rate is about 1×10^25 nitrogen molecules per second, equivalent to about 0.3 kg/s.